AudhyPratama/Tetris-Game-Js/README.md

 **Bug List**
 - when rotating blocks canteleport to other side of the tetris board
-- score doesn't work properly
+- score system doesn't work properly